top of page

 https://www.virginia.org/listing/falling-spring/79

-Roaring Run Hoop Hole Trail - (20 minutes away) Located near Eagle Rock, Virginia that is a great hike for all skill levels.
+Roaring Run Trail - (20 minutes away) Located near Eagle Rock, Virginia that is a great hike for all skill levels.
 This is a 1.7 mi.
 Loop.
 So much of this trail runs alongside cascading waterfalls and an active stream.
 If you love the sound of rushing water you will quickly recognize why it is named Roaring Run.
 It is one of Lisa’s favorite places.
 This trail never disappoints.

 https://www.alltrails.com/trail/us/virginia/roaring-run-hoop-hole-trail